julianperrott/WowClassicGrindBot/README.md

 ## Recording a new path

-To record a new path place your character when the start of the path is then click on the 'Record Path' option on the left hand side of the bot's browser window.
+To record a new path place your character where the start of the path should be, then click on the 'Record Path' option on the left hand side of the bot's browser window.
 Then click 'Record New'.

 ![New Path](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/Path_New.png)